 A major emergent theme in the literature was rural residents experiencing technological barriers to telehealth.
 A central issue is access to broadband technology, which is required to achieve a highresolution, real-time video connection between the patient and the clinician.
-A study of broadband internet service data from the 2018 American Community Survey estimates that for census tracts within the Navajo Nation, which is the largest American Indian tribe, 58-88 percent of households in the Navajo Nation census tracts lack broadband internet service, compared to 19.6 percent nationally.97 Broadband access also differentiates the type of telemedicine service as well as where it can be delivered.
-In particular, the lack of broadband access affects homes more than rural hospital settings and has a greater impact on the ability to deliver specific care for indications that require visualizing a patient as opposed to solely using telephone.
+A study of broadband internet service data from the 2018 American Community Survey estimates that for census tracts within the Navajo Nation, which is the largest American Indian tribe, 58-88 percent of households in the Navajo Nation census tracts lack broadband internet service compared to 19.6 percent nationally.
+104 Broadband access also differentiates the type of telemedicine service as well as where it can be delivered.
+In particular, the lack of broadband access affects homes more than rural hospital settings and has a greater impact on the ability to deliver specific care for indications that require visualizing a patient as opposed to solely using the telephone.
 In addition, a considerable portion (\$200 million) of the CARES Act's funding was invested in helping hospitals and health systems develop technical infrastructure for telehealth within facilities and in the community.
 However, while the funding did support the purchase of hardware for use within facilities and for home remote patient monitoring, it did not directly fund the development of broadband access in rural areas, which remains an inherent limitation for specific telehealth use cases.
-Additionally, lack of digital health literacy can be a barrier to telehealth, particularly in populations without access to smartphone technology or older populations.
+Telehealth access may be increased in rural areas by initiatives such as AT&T FirstNet and Starlink, which can provide high-speed broadband coverage for both first responders and rural residents.
+105,106 Additionally, lack of digital health literacy can be a barrier to telehealth, particularly in populations without access to smartphone technology or older populations.

 Another theme in the literature was concerns about the uncertain future of telehealth reimbursement, particularly for continued investment in telehealth infrastructure that will be required to continue delivering services.
 A study of the Marshfield Clinic Health System (MCHS), a large rural healthcare system in Wisconsin, described the rapid adjustment to telehealth early in the COVID-19 pandemic.
-In order for the MCHS to continue to provide telehealth services, it will require sustained investments and a continuing business model, which is currently uncertain given the unknowns of the future of telehealth billing and regulation.
+107 In order for the MCHS to continue to provide telehealth services, it will require sustained investments and a continuing business model, which is currently uncertain given the unknowns of the future of telehealth billing and regulation.